-- 1. Surveying wholesale & retail suppliers of architectural coatings - 2.
-Population based analysis
+- 1. Surveying wholesale & retail suppliers of architectural coatings

+- 2. Employment based analysis

+- 3. Population based analysis

-The population based analysis/methodology is selected because the input data elements are more readily available.
+The employment based analysis/methodology is selected because the (1) input data elements are more readily available and (2) it is more accurate than population.

-Emissions from other product surface coatings are calculated using county level population.
+Emissions from miscellaneous manufacturing applications are calculated using county level employment.